But now thus says the Lord, he who created you,... Do not fear for I have redeemed you;

 This prayer asks each of us to be open and honest with ourselves, acknowledging our current state.
 We do so privately within our prayer relationship with God, placing ourselves in his loving hands.
 We all have emotional challenges in our lives, and prayer is often a good way to be open to strength and understanding regarding those challenges.
-Companioned Prayer is taught and practiced as a Christian, interactive, contemplative prayer.
+Companioned Prayer is offered and practiced as a Christian, interactive, contemplative prayer.
 The prayer experience is between the person praying and God, and requires an active faith relationship with Him or a seeking of that relationship.
 Neither the companion nor the person praying should view the role of the companion, or the prayer practice or prayer experience, as a substitute for professional therapy or treatment.
 Companioned Prayer is not a form of therapeutic treatment.
-Neither is it spiritual direction nor spiritual counseling.
+Neither is it spiritual direction nor spiritual or pastoral counseling.
 It is a private, personal prayer with the assistance and companionship of another person.
 Your prayer companions, the sponsoring or hosting organization and the CPCF, and their officers, members, employees and volunteers, are not responsible for your prayer experience.
 If you have related questions or concerns about Companioned Prayer, discuss them with your therapist, doctor and/or priest before beginning or engaging in any further practice of the prayer.
 You should never practice this or any other prayer that you are not comfortable with.
 For further information click here.

 I do not want to talk about my personal issues with others.
 How private is the prayer experience when practiced with a prayer partner or in a prayer group?